BHUMESH438/1.10-react_router_mixmaster/README.md

 export const action = async ({ request }) => {
   const formData = await request.formData();
   const data = Object.fromEntries(formData);

-  const response = await axios.post(newsletterUrl, data);
+  //we can use object.entries for sending the form data in the form of the obj key value pairs in the form data const response = await axios.post(newsletterUrl, data);
   console.log(response);
   return response;